Memory (Cats song): Elaine Paige version

 Elaine Paige, who originated the role of Grizabella in the West End production of Cats, released a version of the song that was a Top 10 hit in the UK, peaking at No. 6 on the UK Singles Chart in July 1981.
 The single recording was incorporated into the original London cast recording of the musical.

 She re-recorded the song in 1998 for the video release of the musical.
 This version, featuring the theatre lyrics, reached #36 in the UK Singles Chart in October of that year.
 Paige also recorded a version for her 1983 album Stages, produced by Tony Visconti.
 Live performances of "Memory", which is considered her signature song, are featured on her albums Performance, Live: Celebrating A Life On Stage, and I'm Still Here: Live at the Royal Albert Hall.
 She also performed the song for Andrew Lloyd Webber's 50th birthday concert, released on DVD as Andrew Lloyd Webber: Celebration, for the first Chinese concerts of his work, released on DVD as Andrew Lloyd Webber: Masterpiece.
-Paige sang it for the recording of This is Your Life (1994) focused on the composer, and the BBC's concert for his 60th birthday in Hyde Park, London, which was filmed but, as of 2020, has never been broadcast.
+Paige sang it for the recording of This is Your Life (1994) focused on the composer, and the BBC's concert for his 60th birthday in Hyde Park, London, which was filmed but, as of 2024, has never been broadcast.

-Cover versions
+Notable cover versions

 "Memory" has been covered by numerous musical acts.
 By 2006, there were around 600 recorded versions of the song, ranging from easy listening to techno covers.